lukso-network/docs/docs/learn/dapp-developer/read-asset-data.md

 ## Fetch the Asset Metadata

-Based on the [token type](#detect-the-token-type), the information of the [LSP4 Digital Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md#types-of-digital-assets) can be interpreted and attached in different ways:
+Based on the [token type](#detect-the-token-type), the information of the [LSP4 Digital Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md#types-of-digital-assets) can be interpreted differently:

 - As [**global token information**](#global-token-information) of the contract (Token or LSP7 NFT)
 - To each [**individual token ID**](#token-id-metadata) (LSP8 NFT or Collection)